Ziadashraf301/Black-Friday/Black-friday--Problems-and-data-preprocessing-.md

     ## x dplyr::lag()    masks stats::lag()

-We have two datasets, the first is for training the regression model, developing the clustering, association rule models and for descriptive analysis.
+We have two datasets, the first is for training the regression model, developing the clustering, association rule models, and for descriptive analysis.
 The test set will be used for prediction.

 ``` r